BisharaBishara/farmtool/README.md

 ```bash
 uvicorn farmtool.main:app --reload
 ```
-After running the code, a session will be opened in the following URL (http://127.0.0.1:8000)
+After running the code, a session will be opened in the following [URL](http://127.0.0.1:8000)

 #### - Recomendation:

-Use http://127.0.0.1:8000/docs to load the swaggerUI to test endpoints seamlessly.
+Use [docs](http://127.0.0.1:8000/docs) to load the swaggerUI to test endpoints seamlessly.

 ###  Test code